lirkwood/maldetete/README.md

 Toy """malware""" with quantum computer backend.

-Runs a SSH server that stores and breaks incoming ed25519 public keys.
+Runs an SSH server that stores and breaks incoming ed25519 public keys.